 |Select icon (Optional)||Upload your app’s icon to display in the app selector drop-down.|

 |Time Zone||Choose the timezone in which all app data will be reported.
 Best practice is to choose the timezone of your company headquarters or UTC.
 Choose wisely as this should never be changed.
 All messaging campaigns will be sent in the time zone you set for the app, unless delivered in the user’s timezone is selected.|

 |Customer Value||Select the appropriate value you are tracking in LTV reporting.
 Choose Tracked as Money if you are tracking monetary values related to revenue or purchases.
 Choose Raw Value if value maps to some other in-app metric, like “movies watched” or “ads viewed.”|

 |Custom Dimension Labels||Custom Dimensions are assigned a numeric value during the app tagging process.
 Apply a label here to describe and display Custom Dimensions in the Dashboard.
-Here’s an example: CUSTOM_DIMENSION_0: Subscriber type|
+Here’s an example: CUSTOM_DIMENSION_0: Subscriber type.|

 Select the wheel in the top bar of each app key to manage your app keys or to add push messaging certificates.
-Follow the instructions to add your iOS Push Certificate and/or your Google Cloud Messaging API key to enable push messaging.
+Follow the instructions to add your iOS Push Certificate and/or your Firebase Cloud Messaging API key to enable push messaging.
 Prevent push errors by correctly match development and production certificates with the Push Mode drop-down.

 Rapid Push Verification